ISSA vs ACSM

 ISSA

 All ISSA certs are valid for 2 years.
-They, too, require continuing education, usually 20 units.
-There is a fee that you have to pay to get recertified, too.
-A lot of those credits can come from other ISSA certs.
+After that, you have to recertify, which usually means completing 20 continuing education units and paying a recertification fee.
+A lot of those credits can also come from other ISSA certifications.

 ACSM